Road cycling the Dolomites of Italy is unlike cycling anywhere else in the world.

 Finally you could include the Fedaia as part of your Dolomites Italy cycling holiday.
 It’s famous for its fearsome gradients.

 Dolomites cycling routes

-We would suggest giving the Sella Ronda route a go as it covers four of the most famous passes in a neat loop.
+When biking in the Dolomites, we would suggest giving the Sella Ronda route a go as it covers four of the most famous passes in a neat loop.

 Dolomites bike day

 The Dolomites Bike Day is a newer event than the better known Sella Ronda Bike Day and Maratona dles Dolomites.
 It takes place in mid June and, like the Sella Ronda Bike Day, it is a non-competitive bike event that’s free of charge.
 There’s no requirement to register and the roads are traffic free until early afternoon.
 The 51km route takes you over the Passo Campolongo, Passo Falzarego and Passo Vaparola.